Stencyl/stencylpedia/chapter-11/certificates.md

   * Final Step: Test It
 * Troubleshooting

-> **Disclaimer:** Apple continually changes its website, so some aspects of this guide will fall out of date.
-We'll do our best to periodically update the article.
+> **Disclaimer:** Apple continually changes its website, so some aspects of this guide will not match 100% to what you see, but the overall process has remained steady.
 Let us know what needs updating in the comments.

 ## Introduction